Czechoslovak Legion in Italy: Czechoslovak Corps of Volunteers in Italy Before 1918

 On 11 August 1916 a Czech officer, František Hlaváček, deserted his post in the Isonzo during the Battle of Gorizia, and demonstrated to the Italian field commanders and intelligence officers, the usefulness and viability of a Czech Legion.
 Hlaváček had, crucially, information about an offensive in the planning stages.
 His information concerned the Bainsizza Plateau.
 Initially, nothing was done about the information and Hlaváček was sent to an officers' prison camp near Bibbiena.
 Then several months later in April 1917, he was recalled to General Pietro Badoglio's 2nd Army Headquarters in Cormons to detail the plan.
 Although nothing much came about because of the plan at that time, the local operation which did take place, engendered a reaction by the Austro-Hungarian troops there wherein an entire battalion of Czech troops deserted to the Italians.
 Soon enough Italian officers were believers that a full scale offensive at Bainsizza was planned and, during this period, Hlaváček became the first prisoner of war actually freed from captivity.
 The attack on Bainsizza was a main objective of the Eleventh Battle of the Isonzo, an Italian victory.
 Hlaváček was awarded the military cross and later lobbied on behalf of establishing a Czechoslovak Legion in Italy.

 The reaction of the Italian politicians was now turning positive and on 11 January 1917 deputy Pietro Lanza, prince of Scalea, with the patronage of the Dante Alighieri association, formed the "Italian Committee for Czech-Slovak independence".

 Thus Czechoslovak scouts (or intelligence operatives) entered the fight as a part of the Italian forces as the Esploratori Cecoslovacchi.
 As in Russia, these units were also tasked with a propaganda campaign to convince their fellow countrymen, who had been conscripted into the Austro-Hungarian army for a cause they did not support, to defect.

 By the beginning of 1917, there were substantial numbers of Czech and Slovak prisoners of war in Italy.
 In late 1916, Italy had begun creation of internment camps according to nationality.
 One of the first camps designated for Czechs and Slovaks was Santa Maria Capua Vetere, near Naples.
 Here the Czechoslovak Corps of Volunteers was created under the leadership of Jan Čapek, a Sokol leader.
-Another camp was located at the Certosa di Padula near Salerno and this became the internment point for more than 10,000 Czech and Slovakian prisoners in 1916-1918.
-This prisoner of war camp became the center of the Czechoslovakian volunteers.
+Another camp was located at the Certosa di Padula near Salerno and this became the internment point for more than 10,000 Czech and Slovak prisoners in 1916-1918.
+This prisoner of war camp became the center of the Czechoslovak volunteers.